Acne Vulgaris and its types, symptoms, causes and treatments

 Azelaic Acid:

-Azelaic acid is a prescription medicine available as a gel or cream that kills bacteria that cause acne.
-It also reduces pores' clogging, and it is safe during pregnancy.
+Azelaic acid, available by prescription as a gel or cream, kills acne-causing bacteria, reduces clogged pores, and is safe during pregnancy.

 Antibiotics: